WikiaTeamProject/ExtractionFromWikia/README.md

 - Rransitive Redirects (ttl) → `redirects`
 - Infobox Property Definitions (ttl) → `properties`

-You can choose whatever version you like, however, if you want to use the provided gold standard for evaluation, you should go for version 2016-10 (http://wiki.dbpedia.org/downloads-2016-10).
+You can choose whatever version you like, however, if you want to use the provided gold standard for evaluation, go for version 2016-10 (http://wiki.dbpedia.org/downloads-2016-10).

 <todo: add more>